chaaland/chaaland.github.io/_drafts/2020-03-30-regression-trees-from-numpy.md

   subtrees should be fit on the data that fall to the left and right, respectively, of self.split_value.
 This is a recursive tree building procedure.

-  :param X: a numpy array of training data, shape = (n, m)
+  :param X: a numpy array of training data, shape = (n, p)
   :param y: a numpy array of labels, shape = (n,)
   :return: self
   """